Central Dermatology Center - Mohs Surgery in Raleigh-Durham and Chapel Hill Area

 Mohs micrographic surgery is an effective, meticulous technique that offers the highest cure rates (and the smallest wounds) for most skin cancers.
-Dr. Beth Goldstein specializes in the surgical procedure in Sanford and Chapel Hill at Central Dermatology Center.
+Dr. Beth Goldstein specializes in Mohs Surgery in Raleigh-Durham and Chapel Hill at Central Dermatology Center.
 Dr. Goldstein is a Fellow of the American Society for Mohs Surgery.
 Named after the physician who developed the procedure in the 1930s, Dr. Frederic E. Mohs, the surgery is most often used to treat squamous cell and basal cell carcinomas.
 They are the most commonly diagnosed types of skin cancer.

-If you have a suspicious lesion that might be skin cancer and live in Raleigh-Durham, Cary, Sanford or surrounding areas, request an appointment online, or call our office at (919) 401-1994 to schedule an appointment.
+If you have a suspicious lesion that might be skin cancer and live in Raleigh-Durham, Chapel Hill or surrounding areas, request an appointment online, or call our office at (919) 401-1994 to schedule an appointment.

 How Does Mohs Surgery Work?

 The Mohs technique involves the precise excision of cancerous cells while leaving intact as much of the surrounding healthy tissue as possible.
 It’s a meticulous, step-by-step process:

 - First, your surgeon maps the lesion and determines how much tissue to remove.
 We create a diagram that matches precisely with the lesion, as shown in this illustration.

 - Then, using local anesthesia, we remove a layer of cancerous cells from the lesion.

 - Next, we then examine the cells and the margins surrounding them under a microscope.
 If the margins are cancer-free, the procedure is finished.

 - If there are signs of cancerous cells in the margins, we use the map to excise and examine another layer of skin cells from the exact spot.
 We continue these steps until we find clear margins.